swyxio/brain/A - DX Circle/DX Tips blog ideas.md

 - theres a framework for it
 - lots of startups https://stratechery.com/2020/the-end-of-the-beginning/ - pmarca says no startups are wrong

+computing used to be hobbyist, then it was ruthlessly corporatised with microsoft

+iphone tried to be invented with general magic and one other company i cant remember

 ## why livestream